Apurv090405/GuardEye-AI-Powred-Theft-Detection-System/README.md

-# Improving Security in Public Spaces: Hybrid Deep Learning for Theft Detection in Surveillance
+# GuardEye: AI Powred Theft Detection System

 **A research project focusing on enhancing security in public spaces using a hybrid deep learning approach for real-time theft detection and surveillance.**